Presents

 It has been an amazing couple of weeks bringing the Pressure Energy to life!
 From using an engineering software to do a 3D rendering to using electric circuits in a city built out of Legos, the team has done a great job bringing it all together!
 We are excited to unveil the final product tomorrow at the event.

-How can Andrew's idea work?
-Step one: research
+How can Andrew's idea work? (step one: research)

 Posted by Milena Pukalo about Andrew's Tree-Winder